 Recreational and wildlife management activities in the Centennial Watershed State Forest are carefully coordinated to assure healthy, diverse populations of all species.
 Detailed maps for hunters are available through the links below.

-As part of our deer management plan, the Conservation Land Committee will permit bow hunting for deer this year on approximately 4,397 acres of land in the Centennial Watershed State Forest.
+As part of our deer management plan, the Conservation Land Committee will permit bow hunting for deer this year on approximately 7,867 acres of designated land in the Centennial Watershed State Forest.
+This includes the 3,474 acres of Deer Lottery Area 56 (CWSF) previously for shotgun only.
+Archery hunting will be closed on this area during the shotgun deer season and will reopen once that season is closed.

 Our season framework follows state regulations, and takes place in the fall from mid-September until the end of December each year.
 Key dates include: